HHACarvalho/libdb-nodejs/README.md

 # Bulletproof Express API
-This is REST API built with Express and using the onion architecture
+REST API built with Express and using the onion architecture

 ### Compiles and hot-reloads for development
 ```